often better than a master of one."

-- American Dad!: Roger has many skills; it's been shown that he can quite forge armour and weapons with a high degree of skill, he has a Master's Degree in city planning, he's run restaurants, he has a bartender licence... the list goes on and on, to the point it's been lampshaded by Stan.
+- American Dad!: Roger has many skills; it's been shown that he can forge armor and weapons with a high degree of skill, he has a Master's Degree in city planning, he's run restaurants, he has a bartender licence... the list goes on and on, to the point it's been lampshaded by Stan.
 Most of these are actually Roger's hobbies; he says he does what he feels like doing.
 It's rarely ever explicitly said that he's amazing at what he does, just that he does a lot of things.

 - My Little Pony: Friendship Is Magic:

 - "The Last Roundup" played with this when Applejack became shamed and depressed that she didn't win even a single event in a big rodeo after confidently predicting doing well, convinced it made her a Master of None.
-Meanwhile, everyone else was massively impressed that she placed highly in everything.
-So it could be said that she was an Applejack-Of-All-Trades!
+Meanwhile, everyone else was massively impressed that she placed highly in everything... so it could be said that she was an Applejack-of-All-Trades!

 - Alicorns are this on a species level, having flight, magic, and a connection with nature while the other kinds of ponies only get one.

-- Fluttershy herself is a pegasus with Earth pony-like qualities and a magic-esque Stare, a la unicorns.
+- Fluttershy herself is a pegasus with earth pony-like qualities and a magic-esque Stare, à la unicorns.

-- Pinkie Pie is capable of pulling off things that should be impossible even in the settings established rules about magic, including near-literal teleportation, flight by spinning her tail, climbing walls like Spiderman, and access to Hammer Space.
+- Pinkie Pie is capable of pulling off things that should be impossible even in the settings established rules about magic, including near-literal teleportation, flight by spinning her tail, climbing walls like Spider-Man, and access to Hammer Space.
 Typically it's reserved for cartoonish gags, but more than a few times she's done something that's not only advanced the plot, but also been noticed by the other characters, and even done things that have weirded out Discord.
 A common joke (though one often used with a hint of seriousness) is that she's another (albeit less powerful) spirit of chaos.

 - Discord has a wider variety of spells than any other character in the series.